awslabs/project-lakechain/examples/simple-pipelines/flow-control-pipelines/conditional-pipeline/README.md

 In this example, we use a closure expression to check if the incoming document is a JSON file, and that the JSON structure is correct.
 If it is, we store the document in S3, otherwise we discard it.

-We've placed 2 documents that you can use as an example in your pipelines to play with conditions :
+We've placed 2 documents that you can use as an example in your pipelines to experiment with conditions :

 - [matching-doc.json](./assets/matching-doc.json) - A JSON document that matches the condition.
 - [non-matching-doc.json](./assets/non-matching-doc.json) - A JSON document that does not match the condition.